The Voice Cambodia: Format

-The Blind Auditions
+Blind Auditions

 Four judges/coaches, all famous musicians, will choose teams of contestants through a blind audition process.
-Each judge has the length of the auditionee's performance to decide if he or she wants that singer on his or her team; if two or more judges want the same singer then the singer gets to choose which coach they want to work with.
+Judges have the length of the auditionee's performance to decide whether to select that singer for their team.
+If two or more judges want the same singer then the singer gets to choose which coach they want to work with.

-Battle round
+Battle Round

 Each team of singers will be mentored and developed by their coach.
 In the second stage, coaches will have two of their team members battle against each other by singing the same song, with the coach choosing which team member will advance to the next stage, but the one who is not chosen by the coach still has another chance from another coaches' steal to advance them to the next stage too.

-Live performance shows
+Live Shows

 In the final phase, the remaining contestants will compete against each other in live broadcasts.
 The television audience will help to decide who moves on.
 When one team member remains for each coach, the contestants will compete against each other in the finale.

 Hosts and coaches

-Hosts

-The hosts are Chea Vibol and Chan Keonimol.